autoplot/documentation/javadoc/org/das2/qds/DataSetUtil.md

-# org.das2.qds.DataSetUtilUtilities for QDataSet, such as conversions from various forms
+# org.das2.qds.DataSetUtil

- to QDataSet, and doing a units conversion.
+Utilities for QDataSet, such as conversions from various forms to QDataSet, and doing a units conversion.

  TODO: DataSetUtil, DataSetOps, and org.virbo.dsops.Ops have become blurred over the years.
 These should either be combined or new mission statements need to be created.

-DataSetUtil( )
+# DataSetUtil( )

 ***